yasinkocak/gulpstrap/README.md

 **Prerequisites**
 [Node.js](http://nodejs.org/download/), [NPM](https://www.npmjs.org/) & [Gulp](http://gulpjs.com/) are the absolute requirements.
 If you have any trouble installing it, refer to the documentation for help.

-Clone the git repo - `git clone https://github.com/yasinkocak/gulpstrap.git` - or [download it](https://github.com/yasinkocak/gulpstrap/archive/master.zip) and then rename the directory to the name of your theme or website.
+Clone the git repo - `git clone https://github.com/yasinkocak/gulpstrap.git` - or [download it](https://github.com/yasinkocak/gulpstrap/archive/master.zip) and then rename the directory to the name of your project.

 **Install NPM dependencies**
 ``